Steam locomotives of the 21st century: Advanced steam construction

-On 25 August 25 2009 Inspiration, developed by the British Steam Car Challenge team, broke the record for a steam vehicle set by a Stanley Steamer in 1906, setting a new speed record of 139.843 mph over a measured mile at Edwards Air Force Base in the Mojave Desert of California.
+On 25 August 2009 Inspiration, developed by the British Steam Car Challenge team, broke the record for a steam vehicle set by a Stanley Steamer in 1906, setting a new speed record of 139.843 mph over a measured mile at Edwards Air Force Base in the Mojave Desert of California.
 Both the old and new records are only slightly faster than the record for the fastest ever steam locomotive record.
 The next day Team Inspiration broke a second record by setting a new speed record of 148.308 mph over a measured kilometer.
 The team behind Inspiration have since set up a company, Steamology, to develop small modular steam generators burning hydrogen and oxygen to make high-pressure steam.
 These units can be drop-in replacements for the power trains of diesel-electric locomotives and other heavy transport.
 In June 2024 Steamology signed a contract with Arup and Eversholt Rail in collaboration with Freightliner under the H2Steam banner, to refit a Class 60 locomotive with a Steamology hydrogen unit in 2025.
-The conversion will replace the diesel engine with 20 steam generators, four steam turbines and 140kg of gas storage, creating a 2MW zero emission locomotive.
+The conversion will replace the diesel engine with 20 steam generators, four steam turbines and 140 kg of gas storage, creating a 2MW zero emission locomotive.

 DLM AG, formerly part of the Swiss Locomotive and Machine Works (SLM) that built most of the world's mountain railways, has worked on advanced steam since its buyout from SLM in 2000.
 They rebuilt 52 8055 with oil-fired advanced steam technologies and now offer trips with it including cab rides.
 They claim that modern steam locomotives on mountain railways have similar running costs to diesel engines.

 The 5AT Advanced Technology Steam Locomotive hoped to create a modern steam locomotive based on the well-documented BR Standard Class 5, incorporating the experience of British engineer David Wardale in modernising the South African Class 26 4-8-4 Red Devil.
 This project was officially cancelled in March 2012 due to lack of support, but the 5AT Group reformed as the non-profit Advanced Steam Traction Trust.
 The ASTT studies different options for modern steam and is building a one-fifth scale, 10¼” gauge prototype called Revolution as a low-cost way to demonstrate some of their ideas.
 In August 2025 they showed the part-built Revolution at an event for the Railway 200 celebrations at Alstom's works in Derby.